tung/ruggrogue/book/dependencies.md

 ## The Web Support: Emscripten

-Oh Emscripten, where do I begin?

-So the way that RuggRogue runs on the web is by telling Cargo (Rust's main build tool) to build for the `wasm32-unknown-emscripten` target.
+The way that RuggRogue runs on the web is by telling Cargo (Rust's main build tool) to build for the `wasm32-unknown-emscripten` target.
 If we ignore the `unknown`, `wasm32` is the target architecture (this would be something like `x86_64` for native), while `emscripten` is the target OS (that's `linux` if I build the game natively for myself).
 `wasm32` is the 32-bit flavor of [WebAssembly](https://webassembly.org/), which is a machine-code-like binary format that web browsers can run in a sandbox as an alternative to JavaScript.
 But WebAssembly can only muck about with memory and numbers; it has to call *host functions* to do interesting things, e.g. JavaScript functions in a web browser.

 This is where [Emscripten](https://emscripten.org/) enters the picture.
-Emscripten provides a whole bunch of host functions that make a WebAssembly blob believe it's running in an almost desktop-OS-like environment.
+Emscripten provides a whole bunch of host functions that make a WebAssembly blob believe it's running in a classic desktop-like environment.
 For example, Emscripten provides POSIX-like file system APIs that enable the same file system code to compile and run unmodified in a web browser as it does natively.
 Critically for RuggRogue, Emscripten implements the SDL API, so the windowing, input event handling and rendering all work in a web browser with minimal changes.
 When Emscripten works, it's like magic.

-But like Cinderella's pumpkin carriage reverting back into a pumpkin at the stroke of midnight, Emscripten's magic is imperfect.
+But Emscripten's magic is imperfect.
-A part of it is differences imposed by the browser environment that Emscripten operates in, and isn't Emscripten's fault.
+A part of it is differences imposed by the browser environment that Emscripten operates in, which is not its fault.
 In a native application, processes automatically share access to the CPU due to pre-emptive multi-processing managed by the operating system.
 In a browser, a tab has a single main thread, and if, say, a game runs its own main loop that never yields control back to the tab, that tab will just lock up.
 The game that wants to run in a tab can't have a real main loop.